 "This bill that we will sign today is not a revolutionary bill.
 It does not affect the lives of millions," Johnson said at the signing ceremony.
 "It will not reshape the structure of our daily lives or add importantly to either our wealth or our power."I guess he was right about it not adding to our wealth or power!

 TP firmly tells us through media and education that there is nothing that can be done about this now.
-It is over -- what was once America is dead and gone, and they and the people they have selected as voters are fast creating whatever America they want.
+It is over -- what was once America is dead and gone, and they and the people they have selected as voters are fast creating whatever they want to call the new nation.
 The culture will be what they say it is -- atheist, Muslim, totalitarian, 3rd world -- whatever.
 Those of us anachronisms that remember the old America need to just sit back and accept it.

 They may well be right -- but at least it is good to know exactly who it was, and when it was that they decided to stick the knife in the eagle.